brunodles/Alchemy/README.md

 --------------|-------------------
 Selector      | Find elements on html page, which is a element too.
 Collector     | Collects data from the element.
 Content, attribute and html are possible data from an element.
 Transformer   | Transmute into an _Object Type_.
-It's a complex transmutation that may receive a transformer.
+It's a complex transmutation that may receive a transmuter.
 This can also be used to restart the process